mascenso/isep-sem4-lapr4/docs/SPRINT B/US1004/readme.md

 ## 3. Analysis
 In this section, the team should report the study/analysis/comparison that was done in order to take the best design decisions for the requirement.
 This section should also include supporting diagrams/artifacts (such as domain model; use case diagrams, etc.),

-- At anytime, the application user (authorized) may want to update the of the course.
+- At anytime, the manager may want to update the of the course.

-- There is no dependency to other US.
+- There have a dependency to US1002.

 **Input Data:**